Investigating Constraint Programming and Hybrid Methods for Real World Industrial Test Laboratory Scheduling: Constraint Programming Model

 The probably most straightforward way to model the non-overuse of any resource at any given time is captured by the following constraints, where the variable $f_j = s_j + d_{m_j j}$ captures the end of job $j$.

-The number of constraints generated by MiniZinc based on (12--14) is of course directly dependent on the planning horizon $h$ and the total number of resources.
-Because of the long compilation time and the high computer resource consumption, it quickly became clear that for our larger instances the time-indexed approach is not efficient.
+The number of constraints generated by MiniZinc based on (\ref{mzn:time_index1}--\ref{mzn:time_index3}) is of course directly dependent on the planning horizon $h$ and the total number of resources.
+To further illustrate this, Figure~\ref{fig:mzn_example} shows the exemplatory source for the encoding of Constraint~\ref{mzn:time_index1} in MiniZinc.
+During compilation, MiniZinc has to unravel the all the quantifiers including the sum, which means the number of generated constraints is cubic.

+Because of the long compilation time and the high computer resource consumption, it quickly became clear that for our larger instances the time-indexed approach is not efficient (The model did not compile within our experimental time out, even for the smallest instances).
 This is of course not surprising since \cite{Young17} came to a similar conclusion for MSPSP.
 Hence, we discarded this option after some preliminary testing.